- Death date

-Thelma Estrin, a 1977 IEEE Life Fellow "for contributions to the design and application of computer systems for neurophysiological and brain research," is a pioneer in the field of biomedical engineering and as the IEEE's first female vice president.
+Thelma Estrin, a 1977 IEEE Fellow "for contributions to the design and application of computer systems for neurophysiological and brain research," is a pioneer in the field of biomedical engineering and as the IEEE's first female vice president.

-Thelma Estrin died on February 15th, 2014.
+Thelma Estrin died on 15 February 2014.

 New Applications of the Computer: Thelma Estrin and Biomedical Engineering

 The Computer Pioneers: Weizmann Institute Video Oral History - a multipart interview with the WEIZAC development team including Estrin and many others